okarras/EmpiRE-Analysis/RE24 - Artifact Track Criteria.md

 2. The artifact contains a README.md file summarizing:

-   1. "Summary of the Artifact":
+   1. Summary of the Artifact:

       - What does the artifact?